nirajghode29/Deep-Learning-to-Predict-Customer-Churn/README.md

 - training a neural network using TensorFlow/Keras
 - evaluating results using accuracy, confusion matrix, precision, recall, and F1-score
 - Using dropout regularization to improve accuracy accuracy, confusion matrix, precision, recall, and F1-score.
+- Used Oversampling, Undersampling, and SMOTE technique to correct the imbalance for the dataset.

 ## What this project is trying to do
 The main goal is to create a classification model that can help a business identify: